Funding for capital assets: Jordan's Principle and First Nations child and family services

 In addition, funding applications to carry out a capital needs assessment or a feasibility study can be made by First Nations or First Nations-authorized service providers that deliver Jordan's Principle services to First Nations children who live on or off-reserve, anywhere in Canada.

 How to apply

 - Email the completed form to email@example.com

-Indigenous Services Canada developed a guide to support First Nations, First Nations child and family services agencies, and service providers in applying for funding.
-For a copy of this guide, the Capital Funding Request Form or for help preparing your request for capital funding, contact us.
+Indigenous Services Canada has developed a guide to support First Nations, First Nations child and family services agencies, and First Nations-authorized Jordan's Principle service providers in applying for funding for capital assets under 2021 CHRT 41.